With the help of sales emails, you can connect with potential prospects, nurture and convert them into paying customers.

 In order to sell something, you need to meet the prospects face to face and show them the value of your product.
 For meeting the prospect, you need to first set an appointment.
 Well, for that, you must draft an effective appointment setting email.

 First of all, prospects don’t easily reply.
 Secondly, convincing them for a meeting is an equally challenging task.
-If you don’t put in efforts, you might not be able to convert the deals into sales.
+If you don’t put in effort, you might not be able to convert the deals into sales.

 Your appointment setting email should be compelling and attention-grabbing from the beginning.